theinfinitytimes/theinfinitytimes-api/CONTRIBUTING.md

-# Contributing to theinfinitytimes.com API
+# Contributing to theinfinitytimes API

 Any contribution is welcome.
 To contribute